rdgao/rdgao.github.io/_posts/2016-06-13-prayers-and-love-to-the-victims-and-their-family-but-only-after-you-get-these-assault-rifles-off-the-streets.md

 ---
-title: Prayers and love to the victims and their family, but only after you get these assault rifles off the streets.
+title: 'Prayers and love to the victims and their family, but only after you get these assault rifles off the streets.'
-categories:
-- Reflection
-tags: []
+tags: [Reflection]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/2016-06-13-guns.jpg
+  overlay_filter: rgba(0,0,0,0.7)
+  teaser: /assets/images/blog/2016-06-13-guns.jpg

+excerpt: "Like I said before, people die all the time, and it sucks, but most of the time I don't get too worked up because you can conjure up some high-level explanation for it.
+But for this, today, there is no explanation."
 ---
 Last night I went to a friend's place to celebrate having made it through our second year of graduate school together.
 There was great company and plenty to drink, and at some point we called it a night and I went to sleep on their